dream-horizon-org/delivr/README.md

 #### Base Bytecode Optimization (New Feature)

-DOTA provides full bundle updates and patch bundle updates (sending only diffs instead of full bundles).
-Refer to the [CLI documentation](https://github.com/ds-horizon/delivr-cli#patch-bundle-release) for patch creation and release processes.
+DOTA provides full bundle and patch bundle updates (sending only diffs instead of full bundles).
+Refer to the [CLI documentation](https://github.com/ds-horizon/delivr-cli#patch-bundle-release) for patch creation and release process.

-DOTA's new base bytecode feature allows you to significantly reduce patch bundle sizes by using the bytecode structure from your base bundle.
+DOTA's new base bytecode feature allows you to significantly reduce patch bundle size by using the bytecode structure from your base bundle.
 This requires creating a new full DOTA bundle with the flag: `--base-bytecode path/to/oldBundle`.

 We have automated this process, and you only need to set an environment variable, it will be handled internally.

 #### For Android

+Follow any of the way to set a path to base bundle path.
+In case of base bundle leave it empty.

 - **Command line option:**
   ```bash